-This seems to rule out a meiotic error in the maternal ovum and suggest that it occurs during the generative process of the paternal sperm.
+This seems to rule out a meiotic error in the maternal ovum and suggests that it occurs during the generative process of the paternal sperm.

 In contrast, with mosaic X Turner syndrome or Turner syndrome with an isochromosome, the chance of having maternal and paternal isochromosomes was approximately equal.

-This means that either an error occurred during the formation of the gamete or after the formation of the zygote and in the first cell division after fertilization.
+This means that either an error occurred during the formation of the gamete or after the shape of the zygote and in the first cell division after fertilization.

 Partial deletions X

-Partial X deletions can also cause ovarian failure, such as removal of Xp11 (related to ovarian failure by 50%) and removal of Xp21 (more likely to have secondary amenorrhea).
+Partial X deletions can also cause ovarian failures, such as removal of Xp11 (related to an ovarian failure by 50%) and removal of Xp21 (more likely to have secondary amenorrhea).